BasicsHome and Search

 The tithe and Ordnance Survey maps show each property in enough detail to allow you to match images in postcards and local history book High Street.
 Sometimes it is possible to trace a particular building through from 1839 to 1935 using maps, read a description of it from the 1909/10 Valuation and (if lucky) find postcards or photos from the 1890s onwards.

 Tithe summaryThe High Street is split between the New Brentford and Ealing tithe maps, dating from 1838 and 1839/1841 respectively.
-Both are held at London Metropolitan Archives (the original documents), copies are also held on fiche/film at The National Archives, Kew.
+The original maps are held at London Metropolitan Archives, copies are also held on fiche/film at The National Archives, Kew.
 Read on for more information about the tithe maps, or access links to view tithe images.

 Ealing TitheThe Ealing tithe apportionment is dated 13 June 1840 and lists all property owners and occupiers.
 This has been valuable in tying in to the 1841 census a few years later.